-The Software Engineering Language Lab researches software engineering techniques that improve the quality of computer language design and implementation; language design and implementation methods to facilitate development, testing and execution of well-designed software; and inferential aspects of programming languages and their synergies with logic, type theory and computational mathematics.
+The Software Engineering Language Laboratory researches techniques designed to improve the quality of computer language design and implementation, as well as language design and implementation methods to facilitate development, testing and execution of well-designed software.
+It also researches inferential aspects of programming languages and their synergies with logic, type theory and computational mathematics.

 The Software Testing Laboratory examines new approaches that use combinatorial-based techniques.

-The Trusted Secure Systems Laboratory builds computer systems architecture that provides isolated execution environment, verification mechanisms for varied trust models, trust guarantee independent of the system software, and minimal or no impact on performance.
+The Trusted Secure Systems Laboratory explores the fundamental, challenging and state-of-the-art research problems in building a secure computer system that provides isolated execution environment, verification mechanisms for varied trust models, trust guarantee independent of the system software, and minimal or no impact on performance.

-The Wireless Sensor Laboratory strives to increase general wireless communications awareness, produce skilled wireless specialists, and conduct activities to advance wireless sensor technology.
+The Wireless Sensor Laboratory strives to increase general wireless communications awareness, produce skilled wireless specialists and conduct research and development activities to advance wireless sensor technology.

-To learn more about our research centers and labs, visit the Computer Science and Engineering website.
+To learn more about our research centers and laboratories, visit our website.

 You must meet the admission requirements for the Toulouse Graduate School® and the following program requirements: